- Developers

-How to Hire Data Scientists
+- How to Hire Data Scientists

 In this blog, we will discuss how to hire data scientists with the perfect skillset for your business.

 Data science can be thought of as the job of “turning raw data into understanding, insight, and knowledge” (Wickham & Grolemund, 2016).
-Data analysts, statisticians, and quantitative analysts are similar roles, with emphasis on different skills.
+Data analysts, statisticians, and quantitative analysts are similar roles, with an emphasis on different skills.

-You will often come across the terms “data scientists” and “data engineers” being used interchangeably.
+While hiring a data scientist, you will often come across the terms “data scientists” and “data engineers” being used interchangeably.
 Their job involves deriving insights from diverse and vast datasets.
 The insights they derive help businesses to make better decisions.

 Data scientist uses data mining techniques.
-Their work involves statistical analysis, furthermore, they might need to build effective predictive models.
+Their work involves statistical analysis; furthermore, they might need to build effective predictive models.
 A Data scientist might need machine learning algorithms to build recommendation systems or automated scoring systems.

 Depending on your project, they might need to use technologies like Artificial Intelligence (AI) to build decision-making or classification systems.
 They might need to lead data analysts or a data science team.